monopole/snt/README.md

 to make one.

-Excellent, broader discussion of kubernetes (including things ignored here, like history, storage, networking, security, etc.) can be found in [_Kubernetes Up and Running_], at [k8s.io], and at many other sites.
+Excellent, broader discussion of kubernetes (including things omitted here, like history, storage, networking, security, etc.) can be found in [_Kubernetes Up and Running_], at [k8s.io], and at many other sites.